gocd/docs.go.cd/faq/oauth_overview.md

 ### Create a new OAuth client

-Before any third-party application can use Go gadgets, it needs to be registered in Go as an OAuth client.
+Before any third-party application can use GoCD using OAuth, it needs to be registered in Go as an OAuth client.

 -   Login as an administrator to Go.
 -   Navigate to the **Admin page** , then the **OAuth Clients** tab.